koklapperne/Basic-Cloning/README.md

 This will download the updated repository from GitHub AND merge it with it with the local repository.
 It is important to realize that Git Pull is a Git Fetch command followed by a Git Merge command.
 ```
+## One editor at the time
+Restrict yourself to one editor at the time to avoid confusion and deletion of relevant work.